dominig/pyscript_power_load_balance/README.md

 # ---------- DESCRIPTION powersavemode.py ----------------

- This program estimates the remaining available power to be used by the heating system.
+ This program estimates the remaining available power that can be used by the heating system.

  It monitors
     - The various meeter available in the house\
       GENERAL_METER  define the unique overall installation meeter\
-      EXTRA_METERS   list the meeter attached to large non heater item\
+      EXTRA_METERS   Optional list of meeter attached to large non heater item\
+                     covering all the non heating consumtion.
- It controls a power_saving_mode\
+ It controls a power_saving_mode variable\
     The power_saving_mode is a HA numeric variable that is monitored as entry\
     by load power balancing script roundrobin.py  \
  Caculation can be done with Ampere (A) or Watts (W) or kW\
- You just need to be consistant and always used the same unit.\
+ You just need to be consistant and always used the same unit.

+ ## Power Saving Mode management
+Different methods can be used to estimate the available power, depending how many meters you have and where they are:
+  - Individual mode 'I'.\
+    heating_available_A = max_available_A - non_heating_use_A\
+    most accurate method as independant from embedded radiator thermostats side effet

+  - Global mode 'G'\
+    heating_available_A = max_available_A - global_meter_A + single_radiator_power_A\*active_radiators_number\/thermostat_factor\
+    Requires only 1 global meter and works fine enough in most cases.

+State variables are reported by roundrobin.py and powersavingmode.py in the state variables pyscript.roundrobin.py and pyscript.powersavingmode.py\

+Depending of electric provider trip you may have up to 1 may be 2 seconds to react before blacking out.\
+As most radiators are equipped with an internal thermostat, your measurements might be different than your calculations.
+Hence a thermostat_factor.\
+You still need to assume the worse case, or a blackout will most likely happen rather soon than later.\
+**Note:** Announced power on radiator documentation should not be fully trusted.
+Take it as an indication.
+Often they can take up to 15 to 20% more than indicated.
+This is particularly true in Europe where the voltage is assummed to be 220V but is often closer to 240V.
+Nothing is better than a measurement with a Clamp-on Amp Meeter.

 # -------------- LICENSE ---------------
 Apache V2   http://www.apache.org/licenses/